Jeitili • Dabke Folk Dance • Lebanon/USA {Jordanian Folk}

 loud “haa” then all singers

-Dancing Examples: Plié (more authentic dabke-style)
+Dancing Examples: Plié (“authentic” dabke-style)

 Global Folk Dance Party over Zoom with Tom Bozigian on 17 August 2024.
 Jeitili was not danced by Tom (danced by Debby), but he commented.